 - construction specialist

 Online Education at Penn State

 Penn State has a history of 100+ years of distance education and more than a decade of experience in online learning.
-We strive to create an online learning environment that brings you as close to the face-to-face experience as possible.
+We create an online learning environment that offers you the same quality education our residential students experience in a face-to-face setting.
 Learn more about the Penn State World Campus.